Newman lives down the hall from Jerry and Kramer in apartment 5F.

 Jerry Seinfeld: But why?
 Why McDowell?

-Kramer: Well, maybe because we were sitting in the right field stands cursing at him in the bullpen all game.
+Kramer: Well, maybe because we were sitting in the right-field stands to curse at him in the bullpen all game.

 Newman: He must have caught a glimpse of us when I poured that beer on his head.